SnaeriAnton/Scheduler/README.md

 - Removing a task from the list.
 - Method for easy loading from resources.
 - “Back to work” reminder every hour.
+- A small window on top of all windows with a timer.

 ## Tech
 - .NETFramework v4.8